Religion in Brazil: Overview

-Brazilian religions are very diversified and inclined to syncretism.
-In recent decades, there has been a great increase of Neo-Pentecostal churches and in Afro-Brazilian religions, which has decreased the number of members of the Roman Catholic Church.
+Brazilian religions are very diversified and inclined to syncretism, with exception to most Protestants.
+In recent decades, there has been a great increase of Neo-Pentecostal churches and in Afro-Brazilian religions, which had decreased the number of members of the Roman Catholic Church as of 2000.
 The number of Umbandists and Candomblers could be significantly higher than the official census figure since many of them continue to this day to disguise their religion under "Catholic" syncretism.
-About ninety percent of Brazilians declared some sort of religious affiliation in the most recent census.
+About 90% of Brazilians declared some sort of religious affiliation as of 2004.